 Illinois Surface Discharge Permit (ILG62)

-How do I obtain coverage under the General Permit?
+How do I get coverage under the general permit?

 Region 5 Water Division